Legitimising electronic signatures

 A Head Above Handwritten Signatures

-Electronic signatures not only fulfil handwritten signatures’ capability of authenticating the sender and the integrity of the document but also surpass their physical counterparts in several aspects.
+Electronic signatures not only fulfil handwritten signatures’ capability of authenticating the signer and the integrity of the document but also surpass their physical counterparts in several aspects.

 Paper is inefficient, wasteful, and prone to error.
 The process of printing and sending the document requires a number of devices to coordinate.
 With documents of large volumes or with additions and versions, each party has to manually validate the content of each page, provide and verify proof of approval, then deliver the physical copies in the most secure manner.
 The process is hence time-consuming and resource-extensive.